 Vaniqa is not suitable for everyone.
 You should not use Vaniqa if:

-- You are allergic to any of the active ingredients: anhydrous eflornithine hydrochloride, ceteareth-20, cetearyl alcohol, dimethicone, glyceryl stearate, methylparaben, mineral oil, PEG-100 stearate, phenoxyethanol, propylparaben, stearyl alcohol.
-Consult your doctor if you are unsure.
+- you’re allergic to any of the active ingredients: anhydrous eflornithine hydrochloride, ceteareth-20, cetearyl alcohol, dimethicone, glyceryl stearate, methylparaben, mineral oil, PEG-100 stearate, phenoxyethanol, propylparaben, stearyl alcohol.
+Consult your doctor if you’re unsure

-- You are pregnant or breastfeeding.
-As this is a new drug, there have not yet been any studies into the affect of Vaniqa on pregnancy.
-It is currently a pregnancy category C, meaning that adverse effects have been highlighted in animal studies.
+- you’re pregnant or breastfeeding.
+As this is a new drug, there have not yet been any studies into the effect of Vaniqa on pregnancy.
+It’s currently a pregnancy category C medication, meaning that adverse effects have been highlighted in animal studies

-In addition to the above, before using Vaniqa, you should make your doctor aware of any of the following:
+In addition to the above, before using Vaniqa, you should make your doctor aware of:

-- Any prescription/ non-prescription/ herbal products you use.
+- any prescription/ non-prescription/ herbal products you use.
 So that your doctor can assess the likelihood of any drug-drug interactions, particularly where other skin care or hair removal products are concerned.
-Similarly, when taking Vaniqa, you should not start, stop or change the dosage of any medicine withour checking with your doctor first.
+Similarly, when taking Vaniqa, you should not start, stop or change the dosage of any medicine without checking with your doctor first

 You should also be aware that taking any of the following drugs can increase androgen levels in your system and exacerbate hair growth.
-If you are taking any of the following medications this may be something you want to address with your doctor first, before moving onto Vaniqa:
+If you're taking any of the following medications this may be something you want to address with your doctor first, before moving onto Vaniqa:

 Mild side effects (including acne, tingling/burning and redness) have been experienced in a small number of cases but this is very rare.
 It is generally safe to use and only 2% of people have ever stopped using it due to unwanted side effects.

 Vaniqa should only be used on the facial area.
 It is not advised to use this treatment on any areas other than those deemed safe to use.